initcron/cicd-labs/chapters/jenkinsfile.md

   }
 }
 ```
-you could see the time interval between each steps in stage view and select to see the purticular stage logs.
+you could see the time interval between each steps in stage view and select to see a specific stage logs.

-This is the sample pipeline, next you are going to setup pipeline for java application.

-### Build pipeline for java App
+### Jenkinsfile for a Java App

-Here your will learn how to create build pipeline for a java app and that is your worker application writen in java, which uses maven as a build tool.
+With this section,  your will define pipeline as a code for a java  worker app  which uses maven as a build tool.

 Create new `feature/workerpipe` branch, by using following command,

 ```
 git checkout -b feature/workerpipe git branch
 ```

-Now you are going to write Jenkinsfile for worker application using previous sample code and follow the following steps to write Jenkinsfile.
+Now you are going to write Jenkinsfile for worker application using previous sample code the following steps to write Jenkinsfile.

-Steps
+**Steps:**

-Create jenkisfile inside `worker` dir
-Here your build tool is maven, so check your maven version in your jenkins `Manage jenkins --> global configuration` page and add the maven in your jenkisfile under tools with the exact version.
+Create a Jenkisfile inside `worker` dir of your code.
+Before you start writing the code, check your maven version in your jenkins `Manage Jenkins --> Global Tools Configurations -> Maven`  and note down the exact name you are referring to the configuration (e.g. Maven 3.6.1).

-you need to add the compile step in your first stage, to run the `mvn compile` you need to provide exact path, for that use `dir` and mention your directory with the name and command that needs run the `mvn compile`.
-Use the following code in your jenkinsfile.
+`file: worker/Jenkinsfile`

 ```
 pipeline {
   agent any